samsquire/ideas5/README.md

-Context works more like this:
+Context works more like this.
+There's a bit before the context and a bit afterward on both sides.

 ![context.png](context.png)